iLnurr/pet_fp/README.md

 # pet_fp

-1. redProject - server + client using FP red book concepts free monad/TF.
+1. red project - server + client using FP red book concepts free monad/TF.
-2. greenProject - scala with cats - exercises and on complete some product using cats abstracts.
+2. green project - scala with cats - exercises and on complete some product using cats abstracts.
-3. blackProject - ws server using fs2-http.
-To start use command: `sbt "project blackProject" run`.
+3. black project - ws server using fs2-http.
+To start use command: `sbt "project black" run`.